piopio8000/getlex/README.md

 # Files for [Lex](https://getlex-5b86d.appspot.com/create), a platform for Daily Updates
+Backend: Flask
+DB: firebase
+Handling data: vanilla js

-PS: some of the packages in the requirements.txt are not essential, will clean up later.
+Some of the packages in the requirements.txt are not essential, will clean up later.